 Get an inside look at the state of the IoT industry, as reflected in the IoT World conference and expo last week.
 Through talks and discussions with expo exhibitors, I noticed four key challenges the industry faces today: focusing on technology over value, analysis-paralysis in both platforms and security vendors, and the challenge of educating the IoT workforce.

-Hardware decisions impact your IoT product’s cost, user experience, application capabilities, and more.
+Hardware decisions impact your IoT device’s cost, user experience, application capabilities, and more.
 But only about 20% of IoT Product Managers have experience managing hardware.
-In this post, I demystify IoT hardware to help you understand how a smart device acquires, processes, and communicates data to the Cloud.
+In this post, I demystify the hardware inside IoT devices to help you understand how a smart device acquires, processes, and communicates data to the Cloud.

 News flash: If you’re building your own IoT platform, you’re wasting time and money, and jeopardizing the quality of your product.
 In this post, I discuss how you can reduce cost and boost quality with an IoT platform, how to choose the right platform, and debunk myths about the benefits of building your IoT platform in-house.

 Great Product Managers know that a robust IoT solution includes more than the customer-facing part; it also includes the internal tools your company needs to manage customers and conduct its operations.
 Without these internal tools, your development team can get bogged down by requests from other departments.
 In this post, I explain why internal tools are critical for your product’s success, and walk you through six tools you need to build (or buy) to support customer and operations management.

-In this IoT primer, I describe how the Internet of Things will require a new breed of Product Manager—one who can incorporate the 5 layers of the IoT technology stack into their product strategy and roadmap.
+In this IoT guide, I describe how the Internet of Things will require a new breed of Product Manager—one who can incorporate the 5 layers of the IoT technology stack into their product strategy and roadmap.
 You’ll gain a high-level understanding of these 5 layers and what it takes to manage a product for the Internet of Things.

 As a Product Manager, quality should be top of mind.
 But how do you measure the quality of your product?
 In this post, I talk about the importance of having a clear definition of quality, and some of the metrics you need to ensure success.
 [Read more…]